TallKite/linnstrument-firmware/README.md

 *If you turn off pitch bending (thus avoiding all these issues), there's no difference between VAR, 1, and 2.*

+Condensing can be combined with column offsets.
+First the scale is condensed, then columns are omitted.

-*There's a school of thought that says there's only 12 notes, it's not that hard to learn your way around, and removing 5 of the 12 notes doesn't make the scale all that much more compact.
+There's a school of thought that says there's only 12 notes, it's not that hard to learn your way around, and removing 5 of the 12 notes doesn't make the scale all that much more compact.
 So is it really worth condensing if it causes bending issues?
 Perhaps not if one plays only in 12edo.
 But if playing microtonally, condensing a large edo to a smaller scale can be very useful.
-For example, you can condense a 31edo chain-of-5ths scale of 12 notes to get quarter-comma meantone.*
+For example, you can condense a 31edo chain-of-5ths scale of 12 notes to get quarter-comma meantone.
+But even in 12edo, condensing has its uses.
+For example, you can use condensing to create a vertical Wicki-Hayden layout.
+(Playing vertically means rotating the Linnstrument 90 degrees.)
+The range is huge, almost 8 octaves on a Linnstrument 128!

-*Condensing makes the row offset an inconsistent number of semitones but a consistent number of scale steps, e.g. sometimes 3 semitones, sometimes 4, but always a third.
-To get inconsistent scale steps, use a guitar tuning.
-For example, suppose you use the +6 row offset, and you're used to the octave always being 2 rows and 0 columns away.
-If you condense the major scale, your +6 row offset becomes a 5th, and octaves are 2 columns away.
-To get the octave back to 0 columns, set your guitar tuning to alternating 4ths and 5ths.*
+*Details: Condensing usually affects the row offsets as well as the column offsets.
+It makes the row offsets an inconsistent number of semitones but a consistent number of scale steps, e.g. sometimes 3 semitones, sometimes 4, but always a third.
+However, if using a guitar tuning, the row offsets do not change when you condense.*

-*Condensing can be combined with column offsets.
-First the scale is condensed, then columns are omitted.*
+*Vertical Wicki-Hayden layout:*
+* *Set both the column offset and the per-split row offset to OFF*
+* *Set the EDO to 12*
+* *Set up one of the first 7 scales to contain only the tonic and the 4th*
+* *Switch directly from that scale to the 8th scale with the rainbow enabled*
+* *Set Condense To Scale to 1*
+* *Set the anchor pad to row 3 col 8 (col 12 on a Linn 200) and the anchor note to C3*
+* *Set the guitar tuning to -2 between all strings*
+* *Optional: In the left split turn off pitch bending, and in the right split turn on pitch quantization*

+*You'll get a "squared-off" Wicki-Hayden that doesn't drift off sideways.
+The 7 white keys will be in rows 3-6.
+The 5 black keys (actually green) will be mostly in the top two rows and the bottom two rows.
+The row offset will be -2 and the column offset will alternate between +5 and +7.
+Now rotate the Linnstrument 90 degrees so that the Settings buttons are closest to you and play!
+Swipe vertically for pitch bends.*

+*This layout is not isomorphic but it is dimorphic (two shapes).
+The restriction of only 3 notes per column becomes only 3 notes per row, much less of an issue.*

+*(Alternative layout: set the scale to use the 5th not the 4th, and set the anchor pad to row 4 not 3.)*

 OCTAVE TOGGLE, QUANTIZE TOGGLE